What is Hedging Bets in Sports Betting?

-As stated above, hedge bets can make for a great risk reduction strategy for minimizing losses and retaining profits, but what does it take for them to guarantee a profit?
+As stated above, hedging and matching your bets can make for a great risk reduction strategy for minimizing losses and retaining profits, but what does it take for them to guarantee a profit?
 In order for that to happen, at least one of these two conditions must be true:

 The odds must have drifted following the first lay bet

 The odds must have shortened following the first back bet

 To ensure a better likelihood of these two conditions happening, bettors should follow line movement trends as precisely as they can, especially if they’re participating in a sportsbook’s live, real-time in-game betting service.
 Odds can shift drastically in a matter of minutes, a matter of seconds, even, shifting the heaviest underdogs into the heaviest favorites, and vice versa.